IanMcGonigle/blog/dilettantedad/content/posts/vacation.md

 We crossed the bridge, ate gelato, had "Take-away" Aperol spritzes and listened to a street performer before continuing our exploration.
 The city was beautiful, and reminded me of Florence, but with more tourist nick-knack stores - I didn't think that was possible.
 Everywhere we went the predominant language I heard was English and I could not help feeling bad for the Venetians.
 They had been a prominent force in global trade and the preeminent naval operation in the Adriatic.
 The unique properties of the city that had enabled it to become prosperous were a hindrance when the world changed.
 Now the only business that seemed to exist was parading the city's unique features out for hordes of visitors.
 Once a regional superpower, now a curiosity to be observed like a freak show at the county fair.

+We took a thirty minute ride in a gondola through the winding narrow canals.
+The gondolas were all black lacquer some had red piping for trim, they reminded me of the Bat-mobile from the 1960's tv show with Adam West.
+The seating was different than I had imagined - there was a kind of bench seat built into the boat itself, but additional seats were just chairs sitting in the hull, as if they were cargo heading to your grandmother's dining room.

+We passed countless other gondoliers along the way.
+All with gondolas filled with tourists.
+I had been expecting the gondoliers to sing.
+But instead, they all seemed to yell at each other.
+The yelling wasn't mean spirited, but jovial, and happened almost as soon as they spied one another.

+We took the labyrinthian canals out to the grand canal - where all the side canals seem to end.
+We were unable to go out on the grand canal as it was too windy, but we did get out and turn around before heading down another smaller one.
+After the ride we decided to get some dinner.

 We ate dinner along alfresco along a canal.
 We met a couple of other Canadians at the restaurant.
 They were from the west coast, and we talked about the NHL playoffs among other things.
 The food was _ok_, and very expensive - a description that could fit most of the meals we ate in Venice.
 Grant was pooped on by either a seagull or a pigeon.
 Either way he was not happy.

+We explored some more, and found more gelato, and finished the evening on the rooftop of our hotel.

 <!-- Day Two -->
+The second day in Venice started with a breakfast buffet in our hotel.
+We arrived closer to the end of service, so we were seated in auxiliary seating set up in the courtyard that serves as a fancy restaurant in the evening.
+The spread was great, scrambled eggs, fresh fruit, pastries, freshly squeezed juice.

+After breakfast we decided to use the spa in the hotel before setting out for the day.
+We changed into our swim wear and were met with a bellman who lead us to an elevator to the spa level.
+Now, I am terrified of elevators and try to avoid them at all cost.
+I asked if there was another way to the span, and was told there was not.
+This lift was about eight square feet in total, with a low ceiling.
+Every surface was mirrored.
+It was slow, we only needed to descend one floor, but it felt like it took an hour.
+My hear felt like it was going to explode.

+The spa itself was lovely.
+Tiled in emerald green, small but efficient, tucked away beside the gym.
+We sat in the hot tub and had a good time, for the most part.
+I tried to relax but I could not stop fretting over our need to return to our floor in the mirrored coffin that brought us here.
+When it was time to return to the room, Kari and the boys took the elevator, and I found a way out to the courtyard where we ate breakfast, and from there I found my way back to our room.

+We went out to explore and decided to see the Academia bridge.
+It was a wooden bridge that was a lot larger than I had anticipated.
+We marveled at it for a while and admired the views of the large canal.
+We crossed over to a new area of the city with no agenda other than finding some gelato.
+We passed a man playing music on a case full of water glasses.
+This blew the boys mind and they gave hie a few euros.
+We found a gelato kiosk in a secluded courtyard.
+Near the center of the courtyard was a small public fountain.
+I think it was bronze, and had a lion's head where the water dribbled out into a bucket on the ground.
+Truman played with the water at length, and eventually caught the water in his hands declaring loudly "I'm the bucket now!"

+We wandered unto we came to a large white church across a bay from St Marks square.
+There were large steps that extended down to the water.
+There many people seated on the stairs, many of them painting - I think they may have been taking a class.
+We went into the church to take a look around.
+I always get an odd feeling being in these churches.
+On one hand, they are an a testament to the wondrous things humans can accomplish when they share a common inspiration.
+And on the other they are monuments to a religious order that has manipulated, oppressed, abused and subjugated countless people for thousands of years.

+We took a boat bus from the front of the church one stop to St Marks Square.
+We had lunch at a restaurant facing the water.
+The food was expensive, and not that good.
+While in the washroom, a pigeon landed on Grant's pizza.
+It would not leave until Kari swatted it.
+After this the staff gave Truman a squirt bottle and a mission: chase the pigeons away with the water.
+Truman spent the rest of our time at the restaurant dodging between tables startling pigeons and patrons alike.

+After lunch we went to the top of St. Marks tower.
+The views were nothing short of spectacular.
+The boys kept us up at the top for more than forty five minutes, playing complicated games of eye-spy.

 <!--
 The spa - and the elevator
 Doges Palace